Tristan d'Estree Sterk

 Awards

-The American Institute of Architects' Dubin Family Young Architect of the Year award, American Institute of Architects' Design Excellence award (unbuilt), the Chicago Architectural Club's Emerging Visions Prize, the Schiff Fellowship, and research awards granted by the US Department of Energy and the Canadian Research Council and the Kalil Endowment for Smart Design.
+The American Institute of Architects' Dubin Family Young Architect of the Year award, American Institute of Architects' Design Excellence award, the Chicago Architectural Club's Emerging Visions Prize, the Schiff Fellowship, and research awards granted by the US Department of Energy and the Canadian Research Council and the Kalil Endowment for Smart Design.

 Publications

-Wired, The Economist, CNN, The BBC, The Discovery Channel, the Australian Broadcasting Corporation, Popular Science, Newsweek, Zeit Wissen, The Sydney Morning Herald, Mark Magazine, Balkon Magazine.
+Wired, The Economist, CNN, the BBC, the Discovery Channel, the Australian Broadcasting Corporation, Popular Science, Newsweek, Zeit Wissen, The Sydney Morning Herald, Mark Magazine, Balkon Magazine.

 Exhibitions